Posted 8 years ago

 The top viewfinder pops up open just like in the real Rolleiflex cameras and it has even a ground glass inside it.
 It has no mechanical parts, the interior of the replica is empty, the lenses are glass with nickel plated round plates behind them to simulate reflections.

 I was so amazed with it that I started an extensive research to know the history behind it.
 I contacted collectors and enthusiasts all over the world and thanks to them I found a German collector, probably the most important Rollei collector in the world, Mr. Frank-Peter Hoffmann, who lives near Braunschweig, the city where Franke & Heidecke / Rollei was born.
 He owns two of these giant replicas and he told me that Franke & Heidecke made ten of them to be presented at the 1932 Leipzig Spring Fair to promote the launching of the "new" Baby Rolleiflex 4x4 camera.
-Up to now, I was able to know the whereabouts of 8 of the 10 replicas (3 in Germany, 1 in the Netherlands, 1 in France, 1 in Argentina, 1 in Brazil (mine!), 1 probably in Hong Kong, China, as I found a picture of one of the replicas taken there in the 1960's).
+Up to now, I was able to know the whereabouts of 9 of the 10 replicas: 4 in Germany (two of these are in the collection of Mr. Frank-Peter Hoffmann and one of these two was found in the US), 1 in the Netherlands, 1 in France, 1 in Argentina, 1 in Brazil (mine!), 1 probably in Hong Kong, China, as I found a picture of one of the replicas taken there in the 1960's).

 The last picture shows Mr. Stuart Whitworth holding one of the replicas, found in France at Cipière Photo, the pioneer camera shop on the Rue Beaumarchais, Paris.
 The picture was taken in the late 1990's.
 The copyright of this image belongs to Mr. Stuart Whitworth.
 Cipière Photo was founded in 1887 and closed its doors in the end of 1997.